shenwei1231/caffe-LDLForests/README.md

     }

 #### Acknowledgment:
-This code is based on Caffe with new implemented pooling layers.
+This code is based on Caffe.

     @article{jia2014caffe,
       Author = {Jia, Yangqing and Shelhamer, Evan and Donahue, Jeff and Karayev, Sergey and Long, Jonathan and Girshick, Ross and Guadarrama, Sergio and Darrell, Trevor},